Crab Defense (boxing style): History

-A 1789 boxing manual depicts a boxer defending a combination of a strike to the body and then to the head with the use of the forearm across the abdomen to block the body and the cross guard to block the head in the same way a modern Crab Style fighter would use.
-Boxing manuals from the early 1800's also show the cross-armed guard.
+A 1789 boxing manual depicts a boxer defending a combination of a strike to the body and then to the head with the use of the forearm across the abdomen to block the body and the cross guard to block the head in the same way a modern crab style fighter would use.
+Another 1789 boxing manual, The Art of Boxing by Daniel Mendoza, depicts the reverse cross-armed guard.
+Boxing manuals from the early 1800s also show the cross-armed guard.

-In modern boxing, variations of the Crab Defense were used by Boxers in the 1890's to 1910's such as Tommy Ryan and Jim Jeffries.
+In modern boxing, variations of the crab defense were used by boxers in the 1890s to 1910s such as Tommy Ryan and Jim Jeffries.
 An 1893 boxing manual by James Edward Sullivan depicts the cross-armed guard used against a combination of strikes to the head and body.
-In 1902 Gus Ruhlin was photographed for the book, "The Art of Boxing and Self-Defense" by Professor Mike Donovan, which depicted Ruhlin using the cross-armed guard.
-From the 1900's to the 1910's boxers such as Gunner Moir and Ad Wolgast used the cross-armed guard.
+In 1902 Gus Ruhlin was photographed for the book The Art of Boxing and Self-Defense by Professor Mike Donovan, which depicted Ruhlin using the cross-armed guard.
+From the 1900s to the 1910s boxers such as Gunner Moir and Ad Wolgast used the cross-armed guard.